jhudsl/Documentation_and_Usability/docs/05-getting_started_sections.md

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcdcbd8d4e1_0_23 width = 400 height = 400 />

-### Directs the user to the how-to examples section.
+### Directs the user to the how-to examples section

 Now that your user has successfully installed your tool and understands the basic idea, let them know where they can find more examples to keep the learning train going!